shahian/JavaIterateAndConvertEntityToDTO/README.md

 # Java Iterate And ConvertEntity To DTO
 his is a simple Java class that creates a list of BookEntity objects and then converts them to BookDTO objects using the dtoObj method.

+he fillEntity method initializes the list with some sample book data, while the dtoObj method converts each BookEntity object to a BookDTO object with the same properties.